mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Technical Overview

-Wink is a central hub that supports most of the popular connection protocols so that users can connect and control a variety of smart devices from different vendors in one app.
+6Wink is a central hub that supports most of the popular connection protocols so that users can connect and control a variety of smart devices from different vendors in one app.

 #### Communication Protocol